 Learn the Facts About Marijuana

 Modern research suggests that cannabis is a valuable aid in the treatment of a wide range of clinical applications.
 These include pain relief — particularly of neuropathic pain (pain from nerve damage) — nausea, spasticity, and movement disorders.
-Marijuana is also a powerful appetite stimulant, specifically for patients suffering from HIV, the AIDS wasting syndrome, or dementia, among other disorders.
+Marijuana is also a powerful appetite stimulant, specifically for patients suffering from Cancer, HIV, the AIDS wasting syndrome and dementia, among other disorders.

 More than 60 U.S. and international health organizations support granting patients immediate legal access to medicinal marijuana under a physician’s supervision and the majority of US states now regulate its retail access.